Hope Town, Elbow Cay and Lubbers Quarters

 If you can't rent a boat, consider renting a golf cart for getting about for island exploration.
 The newest on Elbow Cay is owned by one of the cays "Nine Sisters" and that be Wilma at Elbow Cay Cart Rentals.
 A couple others that come to mind are Island Cart Rentals and T & N Cart Rentals (Wanda at 366-0069).
 All are often booked during peak periods, so plan ahead.
 For adventures of all types stop by Froggie's.
 They are next to the main town dock.
 They offer snorkeling and dive trips with or without lunch at a neighboring island restaurant.
 In addition they offer all sorts of out door adventures, hiking, kaiaking etc.

 It's time we define resort in the Abacos: Includes hotel and or rental villas with bar(s), restaurant(s), pool, beach, and marina .
 Some times the marina, or beach is optional but near by.
 In the village of Hope Town there is one resort, The Hope Town Harbour Lodge.
-It is on the edge of town and where we sometimes stay.
-It has a most marvelous reef for the beginner snorkeler right in front of the Lodge.
-Add to that their lovely and popular pool bar. and you've got a fun place to spent the day.
+It is on the edge of town and where we often stay.
+It has a most splended reef for the beginner snorkeler right in front of the Lodge.
+Add to that their lovely and popular pool bar, and you've got a fun place to spend the day.
 At the Lodge, lunch is served on the patio deck pool side and dinner in their lodge restaurant which is in our opinion, is the finest restaurant on the island.
-The Lodge has no marina, just a dock for bow in parking of small boats for guests and visitors.
+It is where we had our wedding reception in '07 when one was allowed to smoke cigars in "Rays Place", the Lodge's bar.
+The Lodge has no marina, just a dock for bow in parking of small boats - 24' or less for guests and visitors.
 The ferry stops in front of the dock, so dock your boat on the side.
 The Lodge offers cottages, pool side cabanas and of course rooms in their main building.
-But check the water pressure on the top floors.

 Just up the "upper road" from the Lodge is the school house.
 It's so cute to see the children going past all dressed in their tidy uniforms.
 Too bad we don't have that in the States.
 Keep on going and you will arrive at the cemetery which has been undergoing restoration the last few years.
 The epitaphs are worth a read.